 - Audits.
-Shopify shall have the right to audit, or to appoint an independent auditor under appropriate non-disclosure conditions to audit Expert’s records to confirm Expert’s compliance with this Agreement.
-If such audit is conducted by an independent auditor and reveals non-compliance by Expert with the terms and conditions of this Agreement, the independent auditor shall provide Shopify and Expert with a report (along with supporting documentation) indicating the amount by which Expert has overstated or understated the payments due by Expert to Shopify and any other failures by Expert to fulfill its obligations under the Agreement.
-Prompt adjustment shall be made by the proper Party to compensate for any overpayments or underpayments disclosed by any such audit.
-Shopify shall bear all of the costs of any such audit, unless such audit reveals underpayment by, or overpayment to, Expert by more than five percent (5%) for the audited period, in which case, Expert shall reimburse Shopify for all of the reasonable costs of such audit.
-In addition to the foregoing audit rights, Shopify shall also have the right to use the capabilities of the Service to confirm the revenue associated with Job Requests performed by the Expert.
+Shopify will have the right to appoint an independent auditor, under appropriate non-disclosure conditions, to audit Expert’s records to confirm Expert’s compliance with this Agreement.
+If such audit reveals non-compliance by Expert with the terms and conditions of this Agreement the independent auditor appointed by Shopify will provide Shopify and Expert with a report (along with supporting documentation) indicating the amount by which Expert has overstated or understated the payments due by Expert to Shopify and any other failures by Expert to fulfill its obligations under the Agreement.
+Prompt adjustment will be made by the proper Party to compensate for any overpayments or underpayments disclosed by any such audit.
+Shopify will bear all of the costs of any such audit, unless such audit reveals underpayment by, or overpayment to, Expert by more than five percent (5%) for the audited period, in which case, Expert will reimburse Shopify for all of the reasonable costs of such audit.
+In addition to the foregoing audit rights, Shopify will also have the right to use the capabilities of the Service to confirm the revenue associated with Job Requests performed by the Expert.

 4. Plus Partner Program

 - Designation.
 From time to time Shopify may designate certain of its Experts and Partners as a “Plus Partner”, to be listed on the Plus Partner Program site.
 A Plus Partner will be required to execute a Plus Partner Program addendum.
 The granting of a Plus Partner designation is entirely within Shopify’s discretion.